-The Spring 2014 number of our Permanent Things newsletter is up, featuring updates on recent events commemorating Russell Kirk and the strong reception in Brazil of the publication of The Politics of Prudence.
+The Fall 2014 number of our Permanent Things newsletter is now posted, featuring updates on “Arguing Conservatism,” an ISI honors seminar on rhetoric held at Piety Hill.
 You can download a copy of the PDF from this link.

 Russell Kirk’s autobiographical essay, “Is Life Worth Living” is featured in The Clarion Review this month.

 The Edmund Burke Society of America is pleased to announce a call for papers and open registration for “Edmund Burke and Patriotism,” their third conference on Edmund Burke.
 It will be held on February 27 and 28, 2015 at Villanova University.
 Keynote addresses will be from David Bromwich, Michael Brown, and Regina Janes.
 Please see this link for details and to register.